Simple, Fast, and Flexible Framework for Matrix Completion with Infinite Width Neural Networks: Image Inpainting and Reconstruction with the CNTK

 In Fig.~\ref{fig:Heatmap Visualization}a, we visualize the kernel values $K(104, 14, :, :)$ computed for a $128 \times 128$ image when varying the number of down and upsampling layers and as well as the \prior $Z$.
 Namely, we consider the cases where $Z$ is the identity, the meshgrid from \cite{DeepImagePrior}, or the uniform random tensor used in large hole inpainting experiments of \cite{DeepImagePrior}.
 A key observation is that the kernel values for the uniform random \prior are highest around the coordinate of interest regardless of the amount of down and upsampling, which is in stark contrast to other \priors.\footnote{When there are no downsampling and upsampling layers, this follows immediately from Theorem \ref{theorem: Coordinate only CNTK}.} This implies that neighboring pixels are most heavily used when imputing using the uniform random \prior (see Appendix Fig.~\ref{fig: SI Norms Kernels} for additional visualizations).
 Moreover, when using the uniform random \prior, the amount of down and upsampling increase (by powers of 2) the size of the region considered for imputation (see the first row of Fig.~\ref{fig:Heatmap Visualization}a).
-These heatmaps identify the minimum amount of downsampling necessary for large hole inpainting: if there are at most $m > 1$ pixels missing in any row or column, we need to use at least $\lceil \log_2 m \rceil$ layers of downsampling to ensure that no pixel is filled in as an average of all other pixels.
+These heatmaps identify the minimum amount of downsampling necessary for large hole inpainting: if there is an $m \times m$ region of missing pixels ($m \geq 1$), we need at least $\lfloor \log_2 (m + 1) \rfloor$ layers of downsampling to ensure that no pixel is filled in as an average of all other pixels.
 This result explains the observation from \cite{DeepImagePrior}, which showed that using neural networks with four or fewer downsampling and upsampling layers led to worse large hole inpainting performance on images with large missing regions.